Hoyasumii/bee-movie/README.md

 I pick up some pollen here, sprinkle it over here.
 Maybe a dash over there, a pinch on that one.

 See that?
-It's a lit
+It's a litt